developerforce/LightningContainerExamples/ReactJS/Javascript/Realty/README.md

     ```
     npm run build
     ```

-    The project is written using ECMAScript 6 including ECMAScript 6 modules.

 1. Edit the package.json file to reference your force.com server, and to use your force.com username and password